dineshkoilada/dsa/patterns/15_graph_algorithms/README.md

 ### ✅ **1.
 Define the Problem Clearly**
 - Is the graph directed or undirected?
-- Is the graph weighted or unweighted?
+- Is it weighted or unweighted?
-- Are you looking for a traversal, pathfinding, or structure detection?
+- What are you trying to find: traversal, path, cycle, or structure?

 ### ✅ **2.
 Ask Questions Before Defining Base Cases**
 - What should be returned if the graph is empty?
-- Are duplicate edges allowed?
+- Are duplicate/self-loop edges allowed?
 - Can there be negative cycles?

 ### ✅ **3.
 Identify Base Cases**